Adapting to Living with Less: A Transformative Journey

 Directing Your Thoughts (Or “Ordering Your Consciousness”)

-Directing your thoughts, or “ordering your consciousness” is the core of “intentional living”- no doubt a term you’ve seen and heard around the internet.
+Directing your thoughts, or “ordering your consciousness,” is the core of “intentional living”- no doubt a term you’ve seen and heard around the internet.

 You might feel the influence of outside urges- but the complex structure of our nervous system has developed a consciousness that is self-directed (which is just really freakin’ cool).
 It means, for example, you don’t have to eat when you’re hungry- you can override that biological sensation and choose not to.

-Perspective
+A Camping Perspective

-Part of being human means having active, creative brains that love to fantasize.
-We fantasize about what we need and want.
-We fantasize about having something that someone else has.
 The whole concept of fantasizing is to imagine something that isn’t already there.
 (Another advantage of our great consciousness).

 What Do You Completely Forget Exists When You’re Away?

 Now, I’m not saying we are going to go home and ditch all of our technology and comfort items.
-If we can be perfectly happy without those key favorite items imagine how little we need the things that we’ve completely forgotten about!
+If we can be perfectly happy without those key favorite items, imagine how little we need the things that we’ve completely forgotten about!

 So, what would those items be for you?
-How much more space, time and money would you have?
+How much more space, time, and money would you have?
 One thing that became incredibly clear to me is that our environments have a huge impact on our ability to adapt to change, including living with less.

 Had we been at home, we wouldn’t have been as satisfied with walking a quarter-mile to the bathroom and sleeping without AC.
-However, a change in environment and in expectations made this exact reality almost unnoticeable.
+However, a change in environment and expectations made this exact reality almost unnoticeable.

 There are 3 tools to add to your arsenal of ways to more easily live with less and really bend the learning curve!
 Those things are mindfulness, versatility, and spatial constraints.